Rainy Day Activities for the Kids

 “Mommmmmm…..
 I’m bored!!!”

 This is perhaps the most often heard household phrase on a rainy summer day.
 From a kid’s perspective, being trapped indoors for a whole day is nothing short of torture – especially if they’ve been living outside since school got out for the summer.
 Consider this checklist of rainy day activities to be a ‘parents’ survival guide’!
 Not only will you find great at-home activities, but there are also a great many out-and-about things to do with kids in New Hampshire as well!
-To feature your outstanding New Hampshire business on NHLiving.com, please contact us.
+Ask about Rainy Day Activities for kids or share comments.
+To feature your business in NHLiving, contact us.

 A rainy day offers the perfect opportunity to settle in at the dining table and play a few board games – something which doesn’t happen very often in an average, busy household.
 Parcheesi, Scrabble, and Checkers are three classic favorites.